Otranto, Italy: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-If you are intending to go to the beautiful Cathedral, it's worthwhile to wear modest clothing:
+If you are planning to see the must-see Cathedral, it's recommended to wear modest clothing:

-If you see the Museo Diocesano, wear museum-appropriate clothing and take:
+If you visit the Museo Diocesano, wear museum-appropriate clothing and take:

 What to do in Otranto, Italy